wpdas/raspberry-info/README.md

 # raspi-info [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-> A module that turns possible to know information about some resource from Raspberry sources.
+> A module that turns possible to know information about some resource from Raspberry sources (Linux only).

 ## Installation